johanvanhelden/dockerhero/readme.md

 ```
 $ docker-compose stop
 ```

-### Laravel public folder
-If you are working with a default Laravel project, you will probably get a `File not found.` error.
-This is because Laravel uses a `public` folder instead of a `public_html` folder.
-Dockerhero is configured out-of-the-box to use a `public_html` as the root.

-There are a few ways to solve this:
-- Either reconfigure Laravel to use a public_html folder, for instructions, view this [Gist](https://gist.github.com/johanvanhelden/29096a9ff31eac9b039d36056919abbb#file-reconfigure-laravel-instructions-md)
-- Or create a symbolic link, for instructions, view this [Gist](https://gist.github.com/johanvanhelden/29096a9ff31eac9b039d36056919abbb#file-symlink-instructions-md)
-- Or add a custom nginx vhost to use the public folder, for instructions, view this [Gist](https://gist.github.com/johanvanhelden/29096a9ff31eac9b039d36056919abbb#file-vhost-instructions-md)

 ### Private composer packages
 If you need to access private composer packages, you might want to link your local `/home/username/.composer` folder (containing your auth.json file) to Dockerhero.
 You can do so by adding a new volume to the workspace image in your `docker-compose.override.yml`  (if you do not have one,